marcnol/pyHiM/docs/source/index.rst

     API reference
     ^^^^^^^^^^^^^

-    The reference guide contains a detailed description of the *pyHiM* API.
-The reference describes how the methods work and which parameters can be used.
+    The reference guide describes the *pyHiM* API and how the methods work with which parameters.

     +++